vickmuir/Backup/faqs.md

 ## How do the retention schemes work?
 {: faq}

-Evault Backup allows for data-retention depending on how long you want to roll back to. **Daily** retention schemes hold data for seven days, while **weekly** schemes hold data for one month and **monthly** schemes hold data for one year.
+{{site.data.keyword.backup_notm}} allows for data-retention depending on how long you want to roll back to. **Daily** retention schemes hold data for seven days, while **weekly** schemes hold data for one month and **monthly** schemes hold data for one year.
 At the end of each period, the oldest data set gets rotated out, and the first "delta backup" that was made becomes the oldest available restore point.

 You can modify default retention schemes and can create custom retention schemes.
 However, IBM recommends that you use the default retentions as a starting point.
 When you create a new retention scheme or modify an existing retention, make sure that the Archiving option is unchecked.
 Archiving is not supported.
 {:tip}